 25. Yellow Money Piece

 Yellow is associated with happiness and positivity and is a color that demands attention.
 Adding it to your hair is a great way to experiment with different colors and show your playful side.
-Keeping it restricted to the hairline will let you ease into yellow hair; the money piece is a much more versatile and subtle approach than dying your entire head of hair a bright yellow hue.
-Yellow will create a contrast on black hair and can be more subtle on lighter shades.
+Keeping it restricted to the hairline will ease you into yellow hair; the money piece is a much more versatile and subtle approach than dying your entire head of hair a bright yellow hue.
+Yellow will create a contrast on black hair and can be more subtle in lighter shades.
 You can also dye your hair rainbow colors, focusing the yellow at the hairline.
 However you choose to incorporate this color, the money piece is an excellent way to do it.